Flagsmith/flagsmith-docs/docs/deployment/task-processor.md

 ## Running the Processor

 The task processor can be run using the flagsmith/flagsmith-api image with a slightly different entrypoint.
 It should be pointed to the same database that the API container is using.
+To enable the API sending tasks to the processor, you must set the `TASK_RUN_METHOD` to `TASK_PROCESSOR` in the flagsmith container running the flagsmith application.

 A basic docker-compose setup might look like: